jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - If Ollama is not on the local host, set `OLLAMA_HOST`.
 - If you want a different model tag, set `OLLAMA_MODEL`.
 - Excel files are summarized into prompt context rather than being passed as raw binary.
+- Uploaded Excel files are also saved into `/Users/tinyos/devel_opment/BerePi/apps/deeplearning/LLM/5090/gemma/workspace`.
 - The sidebar can refresh installed models via `GET /api/tags` and download models via `POST /api/pull`.
 - The app tries to detect GPU memory using `nvidia-smi` and recommends a model size accordingly.
 - The inferred storage path follows the local `OLLAMA_MODELS` setting or the default `~/.ollama/models` path.
+- Workspace file tools are limited to the app-local `workspace` directory for safety.